-The Financial Aid Office at Sheridan College assists students whose personal and family resources are not adequate to cover the costs involved in attending the institution.
-They provide assistance with the following:
+The Financial Aid Office at Sheridan College assists students whose personal and family resources are inadequate to cover the costs involved in attending the institution.
+They help with the following:

-- processing financial aid forms to determine eligibility for grants, loans, and work-study employment - advising students regarding financial aid and money management matters - processing awarded scholarships - answers to any and all of your financial aid-related questions
+- processing financial aid forms to determine eligibility for grants, loans, and work-study employment - advising students regarding financial aid and money management matters - processing awarded scholarships - answers to any of your financial aid-related questions

-The Financial Aid Office examines the student's total financial situation and uses that information to assemble a financial aid portfolio.
+The Financial Aid Office examines the student's financial situation and uses that information to assemble a portfolio of monetary assistance.

-Each semester, the music department submits a prioritized list of top new and returning students to the Financial Aid Office for the awarding of scholarships and other aid.
-The Financial Aid Office notifies each designated student of the total financial aid package shortly thereafter.
+Each semester, the music department submits a prioritized list of top new and returning students to the Financial Aid Office to award scholarships and other aid.
+The Financial Aid Office notifies each designated student of the total financial aid package shortly after that.
 Music scholarship students will also be informed of awards by our music scholarship coordinator.

-For incoming music majors wishing to be considered for financial aid, we offer the following guidelines:
+For incoming music majors seeking financial aid, we offer the following guidelines:

-- Apply for admission as soon as possible. - Arrange to visit the campus and meet with a member of the music faculty. - If visiting during the academic year, we encourage you to perform an audition on your major instrument and/or, if applicable, make a presentation of examples of your creative work (e.g. compositions, self-produced recordings, etc.).
-Both an audition and interview are required of any student seeking a music scholarship. - Fill out the appropriate paperwork with the Financial Aid Office as soon as possible.
-Note that recommendations for music scholarships are submitted to the Financial Aid Office by the music faculty no later than April 15 each year.
+- Apply for admission as soon as possible. - Arrange to visit the campus and meet with a music faculty member. - If visiting during the academic year, we encourage you to perform an audition on your primary instrument and, if applicable, present examples of your creative work (e.g., compositions, self-produced recordings, etc.).
+We require an audition and interview of any student seeking a music scholarship. - Fill out the appropriate paperwork with the Financial Aid Office immediately.
+Note that the music faculty submits recommendations for fall music scholarships to the Financial Aid Office by April 15 each year.

-For consideration of renewal of awards, students must maintain a GPA of 2.5 or better, remain at full-time status, and satisfactorily complete all requirements of their declared degree track.
-Music scholarship students may have additional minimum requirements as outlined on the scholarship contract.
+To consider renewal of awards, students must maintain a GPA of 2.5 or better, remain full-time, and satisfactorily complete all requirements of their declared degree track.
+Music scholarship students may have additional minimum requirements outlined in the scholarship contract.